rezaarifi/casestudy/README.md

 * For exceptional scenarios where the clients do not support http codes other than 200 such as some Adobe flash clients, an optional parameter called suppress_response_codes is considered in Suppressable trait.
 When suppress_response_codes is set to true, the HTTP response is always 200 and detailed information is supported by verbose message such as the one described in Error handling section.

 ### Implementation Considerations
 Basic stub implementation is provided with help of APIkit and Anypoint Studio.
-For further implementation the following can be considered.
+For further implementation the following can be considered:
-* Caching can be implemented by builtin caching provided in Mule enterprise edition or other caching such as EHcache can be implemented with open source Mule
+* Caching can be implemented by built-in caching provided in Mule enterprise edition or other caching such as EHcache can be implemented with open source Mule
 * Proper exception handling should be used in Mule to support the detailed error codes described in Error handling section.
-* JAX-RS can be used for RESTful api implementation
 * Proper Validation and logging should be considered.
 * Mule Spring security can be used for security.
 * Programming to interfaces such as CustomerService with help of Spring and Mule Spring support should be considered.